psecio/dl-array-intro/content/step2.md

 ---
 title: Referencing Values in Arrays
 file: step2.php
+objective: Using the current array, change the value of `test2` to `test4` using numeric indexes and append a new value of "pineapple" to the array
 ---

 Now that we've seen an example of how to set values into an array, let's look at the other side: getting those values back out.
 While there are [built-in functions](http://php.net/manual/en/ref.array.php) that can help with it, there's a much simpler way to reference values in an array.